 Have you ever just wanted something so bad you thought about buying one for years?
 This is how i felt about vintage ornament wreaths.
+This beautiful creation is by Judy blank she has a store on Etsy and hello beautiful!!!
 I have coveted them ever since I started buying my own Christmas decorations.
 I started collecting vintage ornaments about 10 years ago in hopes of making one of these wreaths.
 I still don’t have enough to make a wreath so I decided to make a wreath with just regular plastic ornaments.
 Isn’t it pretty? yes i think its kinda cute but I can tell you the cost on the huge Ornament wreath above my piano cost less than a vintage wreath from Etsy or a designer.
 So I’ll let you in on my little secret and show you how to make your own.

 This smaller version of the Ornament wreath is the one I”m going to show you how to make and I love it almost as much as my large wreath I made last year.

 this is what you’ll need to gather

 - wreath it can be a green wreath or foam wreath Amazon

 - plastic ornaments about 50 large and 20 med 40 small get from Target or Amazon

 Let’s get started

 - dump out all the ornaments and start placing them on your wreath form.
 You want the colors to look random, you defiantly don’t want to have a huge clump of one color in the same spot.
 I’m not a big fan of the exact same pattern over and over that looks very manufactured and we want ours to look curated!